 Guinea pigs should be fed unlimited amounts of hay, good quality pellets and a variety of vegetables, with limited fruit.

-The hay should be of a good quality grass such as timothy hay.
-This is good for wearing their teeth down and therefore preventing dental problems, as well as keeping their digestive system moving.
+The hay should be of a good quality grass such as Timothy Hay.
+This is good for wearing the teeth down and therefore preventing dental problems.

 Check that any food you use is designed for guinea pigs.
 Because they cannot manufacture their own vitamin C you need to make sure that you supply this in the food that you feed them.
 Other foods like rabbit mix or pellets lack vitamin C, which in the long run will cause health problems for the guinea pig.
 They need 10 to 30mg per kilogram body weight daily to prevent scurvy.